ForwardFuture/GAMES101-Homework/README.md

 # GAMES101-Homework
 Codes of Homework 1 to 8 are deposited in corresponding branches.

-Homework 3 to 8 have effect picture in README.md respectively.
+Homework 3 to 8 have effect pictures in README.md respectively.

 Brief summaries of 8 Homeworks are as follows``(※ means extra point)``: